evmos/evmos/x/erc20/types/contracts/raw-contracts.md

 ## ERC20PresetMinterPauserDecimal

 ERC20PresetMinterPauserDecimal is an extension of ERC20PresetMinterPauser.
-When this token is deployed it additionally allows to customize the decimals.
+When this token is deployed it additionally expects the deployer to customize the decimals.
 ```
 // SPDX-License-Identifier: MIT